 The De’Longhi EC680 Dedica 15-Bar Pump Espresso Machine

 One downside to more capable espresso machines is their size.
 Most are counter-top hogs.
 The Dedica is a welcome exception.
-This great machine is a mere 13 inches tall by 6 inches wide by 13 inches long, giving it a small footprint.
+This best machine is a mere 13 inches tall by 6 inches wide by 13 inches long, giving it a small footprint.
 It weighs a mere 9.3 pounds.
-The Dedica comes with a two-year manufacturer’s warranty.
+In addition, The Dedica comes with a two-year manufacturer’s warranty.

 - Professional 15 bar pressure pump.